 King James I, a believer in the divine right of monarchs, attempted to dissolve the assembly, but the Virginians would have none of it.
 They continued to meet on a yearly basis to decide local matters.

 What is the importance of a small legislative body formed so long ago?
 The tradition established by the House of Burgesses was extremely important to colonial development.
 Each new English colony demanded its own legislature in turn.

 Historians often ponder why the American Revolution was successful.
 The French, Russian, and Chinese Revolutions each ended with a rise to power of a leader more autocratic than the pre-revolutionary monarch.

 There have been hundreds of members of Virginia's House of Burgesses.
 Among the most famous are: Peyton Randolph, William Byrd, George Washington, Thomas Jefferson, Edmund Pendleton, and Patrick Henry.

-But starting with the Virginia House of Burgesses, Americans had 157 years to practice democracy.
+But starting with the Virginia General Assembly, Americans had 157 years to practice democracy.
 By the time of the Declaration of Independence, they were quite good at it.